kissge/OpenCore-Install-Guide/ktext.md

 A kext is a **k**ernel **ext**ension, you can think of this as a driver for macOS, these files will go into the Kexts folder in your EFI.

-* **Windows and Linux note**: Kexts will look like normal folders in your OS, **double check** that the folder you are installing has a .kext extension visible(and do not add one manually if it's missing).
+* **Windows and Linux note**: Kexts will look like normal folders in your OS, **double check** that the folder you are installing has a .kext extension visible (and do not forget to add one manually if it's missing).
   * If any kext also includes a `.dSYM` file, you can simply delete it.
 They're only for debugging purposes.
 * **Location Note**: These files **must** be placed under `EFI/OC/Kexts/`.